Cargo Lashing and Securing Services in Vietnam

 • Timber chocking

-For complex project cargo or heavy lift cargo, the securing method should be reviewed with cargo details, vessel arrangement, stowage plan and surveyor or master requirement where applicable.
+For complex project cargo or heavy lift cargo, the securing method should be reviewed with cargo details, vessel stowage plan, lifting method, voyage condition and surveyor or master requirement where applicable.

 Lashing and Securing for Project Cargo

-Project cargo often requires more detailed lashing and securing preparation than normal general cargo.
+Project cargo often requires more detailed lashing and securing work than normal general cargo.
 The cargo may have special lifting points, sensitive surfaces, uneven base, high center of gravity or limited securing points.
-Incorrect handling can cause cargo damage or delay before shipment.

-SVC Marine can support project cargo securing coordination for equipment, machinery, fabricated structures, industrial units and oversized cargoes shipped from Vietnam.
+SVC Marine carries out project cargo securing work for selected equipment, machinery, fabricated structures, industrial units and oversized cargoes shipped from Vietnam.

 • Cargo weight and dimensions